 Why Does It Matter?: Crossover Day gives us a clearer picture of which bills are likely to become law this year.
 Bills that successfully cross from one chamber to the other could end up on the Governor’s desk.

 What if a bill doesn’t cross over?: Each session of the General Assembly is actually two years.
-This year is the second year of the session so a bill that doesn’t get voted on by crossover day, it will die and will have to be re-written and re-submitted in 2021.
+This year is the first year of the session so a bill that doesn’t get voted on by crossover day, could show up next year when the General Assembly meets again.